galaxyproject/admin-training/communications/post-training-email.md

 subject: Galaxy Admin Training Followup
 ---

 Just a template.
-Consider updating the dagobah-training link with one to the right branch.
+Consider updating the admin-training link with one to the right branch.
 Also replace GCC mention with some other admin event or next GCC.

 ---